ltrgoddard/thesis/bibl.markdown

 Bruns, Gerald, 'Dialectrics; or, Turmoil & Contradiction: A Reading of J. H. Prynne's *Kazoo Dreamboats*', *Chicago Review*, 57.3\slash 4 (Winter 2013), pp. 54--70

+Brinton, Ian, ed., *For the Future: Poems and Essays in Honour of J.H.
+Prynne on his 80th Birthday* (Bristol: Shearsman, 2016)

-Brinton, Ian, ed., *A Manner of Utterance: The Poetry of J.H.
+---, ed., *A Manner of Utterance: The Poetry of J.H.
 Prynne* (Bristol: Shearsman, 2009)

 ---, 'Prynne in Prospect', *academia.edu*, \<https:\slash \slash www.academia.edu\slash 6185230\slash Prynne\_in\_Prospect\> [accessed 21 January 2015]